 Extracts in oolong tea burn up fat and provide endurance.
 Excess fat contributes to chronic conditions like diabetes, cardiovascular disease and cancer.
 The antioxidants in oolong tea boost metabolism up to two hours after drinking it.
 Fat is burned as fuel during a metabolism boost, providing muscle endurance.
 Scientific speculation says that regular green tea consumption lowers the risk of metabolic syndrome, which can cause diabetes, stroke and artery disease.

 Jade Oolong (Taiwan): A rare and lightly oxidized oolong tea from the Qingxin cultivar in the high mountainous region of Taiwan.
 These leaves create a smooth golden green infusion with an orchid aroma, brisk flavor, smooth body and fruity finish.

-Because white tea is unfermented and uncured, it’s linked to more potent anticancer properities.
+Because white tea is unfermented and uncured, it’s linked to more potent anticancer properties.
 White tea also helps protect against UV rays, making it a welcome addition to your summer routine!
-Because it goes through less processing, white tea’s general health properities are more elevated than other types of teas.
+Because it goes through less processing, white tea’s general health properties are more elevated than other types of teas.